-This is common condition of your spinal that literally means narrowing (stenosis) of the spine.
-This can occur along the central part of your spinal at any level but most commonly occurs in the low back (lumbar).
+This is a relatively common condition of your spine that literally means narrowing (stenosis) of the spine.
+This can occur at any level of your spine but most commonly occurs in the low back (lumbar) area.
 This is typically a gradual condition that through the normal aging process eventually narrows the area in your spine to produce symptoms.
 Lumbar spinal stenosis affects over 1.2 million people in the U.S. You may experience back pain that may radiate down one or both legs with associated numbness, weakness, tingling.
-Some people may not experience any pain but feels their legs are “heavy” usually worse with standing and walking and improved by sitting, resting, leaning forward and bending.
+Some people may not experience any pain but feel their legs are “heavy” usually worse with standing and walking and improved by sitting, resting, leaning forward and bending.

 Spinal stenosis is not something that happens overnight.
 The condition typically involves 3 factors in your spine that combine to cause the narrowing.
 They include a disc problem usually a bulge that begins to push on the nerves from the front of your spine, joints in your back that become enlarged secondary to arthritis (lumbar spondylosis) that pushes the nerves from the back of your spine, and a ligament that becomes enlarged that also pushes from the back of your spine.
 At times, there also may be a slight misalignment of your spine that can contribute to the narrowing as well (spondylolisthesis).
 These 3 factors continue to crowd the nerves in your low back but you usually do not experience any of the above symptoms until the narrowing reaches a critical level.
 Think of your spinal nerves as very bad neighbors.
 As they get too close to each other, they become aggravated and inflamed thereby producing symptoms.